salemhilal/salemhilal.github.io/articles/swift/swift-but-im-a-web-dev.md

 host a project called [The NYC Street Centerline][centerline], which holds data about New York's roadbeds.
 It's a fantastic start, but it's not as polished as OpenStreetMap's data.
-For example, take a look at this screenshot of NYC's data on top of Google Maps and note the discrepancies.
+For example, take a look at this screenshot of NYC's data on top of Google Maps.
+The blue lines are roads rendered from Centerline data.
+Note the discrepancies, especially around driveways, walking paths, and parking lots.

 {% figure "/swift/nyc-centerline.jpg" "[waves hands] 'You get the idea, there's roads.'" "a screenshot from NYC Centerline showing a number of small roads with missing data" %}